The Roads Not Taken

 The Roads Not Taken is a 2020 drama film written and directed by Sally Potter.
 The film stars Javier Bardem, Elle Fanning, Salma Hayek and Laura Linney.

-The Roads Not Taken had its world premiere at the Berlin International Film Festival on February 26, 2020 and was released on March 13, 2020, by Bleecker Street.
+The Roads Not Taken had its world premiere at the Berlin International Film Festival on February 26, 2020, and was released on March 13, 2020, by Bleecker Street.

 Plot

 New York City

 Leo lies in bed, oblivious to the phone ringing and the doorbell buzzing.
-His daughter, Molly, soon arrives and asks him why he did not answer the phone or the door.
-Leo mutters to himself as his caretaker, Xenia, begins to vacuum.
-Due to his dementia, he struggles to stay focused on getting ready for his medical appointments.
+His daughter, Molly, enters and asks why he isn't answering.
+Leo mutters to himself as his caretaker, Xenia, vacuums.
+Due to his dementia, he struggles to focus on preparing for his medical appointments.

-Leo and Molly eventually make it out of the apartment and into a taxi.
-Heading to the dentist, he fails to comply with the dentist's instructions and urinates himself.
-After changing his clothes, Molly gets her father into another taxi only for Leo to get confused and stumble out the passenger door, hitting his head.
-The taxi driver calls an ambulance and Leo is taken to the emergency room.
-Molly's mother, Rita, arrives and chastises her ex-husband for his behavior.
+Leo and Molly make it into a taxi.
+At his appointment, he fails to comply with the dentist's instructions and is incontinent.
+Molly gets her father changed and into another taxi but Leo stumble out the passenger door and hits his head.
+Leo is taken to the emergency room in an ambulance.
+Molly's mother, Rita, chastises her ex-husband for his behavior.
 Molly argues with Rita and Leo's attending doctor while Leo fixates on his dead dog, Néstor.

-Once discharged, Molly takes Leo to Costco, where he disappears as she takes an important phone call from her boss.
-Later, she finds a sobbing Leo tightly clutching a dog he believes is Néstor.
-A woman then calls security, accusing Leo of trying to steal her dog, she later makes racially charged insults towards him as he is tackled to the ground by security.
+After discharge, Molly takes Leo to Costco, and he disappears when she takes an important phone call from her boss.
+She finds a sobbing Leo tightly clutching a dog he believes is Néstor.
+The dog's owner accuses him of trying to steal her dog and she makes racially charged insults as security tackles him.
 The guards let Leo go after Molly explains his medical condition.

 Molly takes Leo to the optometrist, where he again fails to follow instructions.
 Outside, Molly receives a call from her boss stating that her project has been given to someone else.
 She tells her father that she cannot go on pretending anymore.
 Later that night, Leo walks out of his apartment and roams the streets barefoot as Molly frantically searches for him.
 He is eventually rescued by two taxi drivers.

 Mexico

 Leo's wife, Dolores, pleads with him to get out of bed and get ready.
 In the kitchen, he finds her preparing a bag filled with arranged flowers before driving off in their truck.
 Leo chases after her.
 In the car, he bickers with Dolores over what road to take, leading him to exit the vehicle in a state of delirium.
 Dolores drives off, leaving Leo on the desert road.
-He hitchhikes his way into town on the back of a maize truck.
+He hitchhikes into town on the back of a maize truck.

 That night, Leo comes across a Day of the Dead celebration at the local cemetery.
 Dolores guides him to the grave of their deceased son, Néstor, where Leo breaks down and blames himself for his death.
 Dolores and Leo tearfully embrace, reflecting on their sadness and desire to have their son back.